daviirose/Python-API/README.md

 # Python-API
-Testing my Python knowledge by buidlign a simple API
+Testing my Python knowledge by building a simple API